 What is a WMA?

 A Wildlife Management Area (WMA) is a protected area set aside for the conservation of wildlife and for recreational activities involving wildlife such as hunting and fishing.
-The TWRA manages over 1.5 million acres of WMAs statewide for the hundreds of species living in those areas.
 The work done in these areas is focused on conservation, and where appropriate, the restoration of fish, wildlife, plant resources, and habitats for the benefit of all Tennesseans for generations to come.

-Acts of disorderly, obnoxious or boisterous conduct, including acts which interfere with the orderly process of hunting, are prohibited.
+Acts of disorderly, obnoxious, or boisterous conduct, including acts that interfere with the orderly process of hunting, are prohibited.
 Violators shall be removed from the area and/or prosecuted.

-Possession of any alcoholic beverage, narcotic drug, barbiturate or marijuana while hunting within the management area is prohibited.
+Possession of any alcoholic beverage, narcotic drug, barbiturate, or marijuana while hunting within the management area is prohibited.
 No individual may be under the influence of these substances at any time while within a management area.
-The use of any alcoholic beverage is prohibited on these areas year round: Catoosa, Cheatham, Chuck Swan, Forks of the River, Laurel Hill, Pea Ridge, and Prentice Cooper, except in designated camping areas.
+The use of any alcoholic beverage is prohibited in these areas year-round: Catoosa, Cheatham, Chuck Swan, Forks of the River, Laurel Hill, Pea Ridge, and Prentice Cooper, except in designated camping areas.

-Statewide bag and possession limits apply unless special exception is indicated.
+Statewide bag and possession limits apply unless a special exception is indicated.

 The placement or depositing of any type of food to feed or attract wildlife on WMAs is prohibited.

 Year-round unless otherwise indicated.